Chances are you’ve been eyeing leather jackets, skirts, or bags and you wanted to buy them but can’t afford them.

-If you want work with light and soft leather you should consider real leather.
+If you want to work with light and soft leather you should consider real leather.
 It will not strain your machine and you don’t really need to replace most of your tools.

 Whatever the case might be, after choosing leather of your taste there are some techniques you need to employ in order to ensure you successfully sew leather on your sewing machine at home.

-Use The Right presser Foot
+Use The Right Presser Foot

-If you are lucky the presser foot on the sewing machine might work on the leather but most of the time you have to replace with a better foot that doesn’t stick to the leather while you’re working.
+If you are lucky the presser foot on the sewing machine might work on the leather but most of the time you have to replace it with a better foot that doesn’t stick to the leather while you’re working.